-Spellers and their families traveled to Smithsonian's National Zoo for the annual Bee Week barbecue.
-The afternoon was packed with great food, field games, dance-offs, arts and crafts, and animal encounters with some of the zoo's exciting species.
+Spellers and their families traveled to Nationals Ballpark, home of the Washington Nationals, for the annual Bee Week barbecue.
+The afternoon was packed with great food, field games, dance-offs and arts and crafts.

 Following the barbecue, spellers and their families gathered in the Maryland Ballroom for the Opening Ceremony and Assembly, where the spellers learned a bit about the Bee's long history, and received instructions and advice from Bee officials including executive director Paige Kimble.

 Bright and early on Tuesday morning, spellers took the Preliminaries Test, a multiple-choice test that contained both spelling words and vocabulary questions.
 Think you have what it takes to be a national finalist speller?
 Take the test!

 Wednesday, May 31